cssubodh/Water_quality_measurement_system/README.md

 3.To alert the user regarding the quality of water .

-4.To provide better statistics by recording the data using cloud network.
+4.To provide better statistics by recording the data using cloud network

+**Block Diagram**
+x-special/nautilus-clipboard
+copy
+file:///media/subodh/usbGATE-EC/Doc278.docx